-- Course has been completed at an institution of higher education recognized by the Council for Higher Education Accreditation or is otherwise validated for comparability to coursework for which it is accepted. - Undergraduate coursework must be graded at a 2.0 (C) or higher. - Coursework must be credit-bearing and completed at the same level for which it is credited, i.e., lower division for lower division, or upper division for upper division. - Some courses, including all science courses for Respiratory Therapy, Dental Hygiene, and Surgical Technology, require completion within the past seven years in order to be considered.
+- Course has been completed at an institution of higher education recognized by the Council for Higher Education Accreditation or is otherwise validated for comparability to coursework for which it is accepted. - Undergraduate coursework must be graded at a 2.0 (C) or higher. - Coursework must be credit-bearing and completed at the same level for which it is credited, i.e., lower division for lower division, or upper division for upper division. - Most courses, including science, computer, technical, and clinical courses, require completion within the past seven (7) years in order to be considered.
 Please see complete program descriptions for information regarding required coursework, including prerequisites. - Course credit assessment must be completed prior to the academic year of enrollment for that course to be accepted toward program completion.